xiaotiansmu/xiaotiansmu.github.io/index.md

 27、 X. Wu, H. Zhang and J. Li*, Closed-form solutions and specific properties of one-compartment pharmacokinetic model with sigmoidal Hill elimination, submitted to  Journal of Mathematical Biology

-26、Dingding Yan, Xiaotian Wu* and Sanyi Tang*, Statistical analysis of one-compartment pharmacokinetic models with drug adherence, submitted to Journal of pharmacokinetics and pharmacodynamics
+26、Dingding Yan, Xiaotian Wu* and Sanyi Tang*, Statistical analysis of one-compartment pharmacokinetic models with drug adherence, 2021, Journal of pharmacokinetics and pharmacodynamics, https://doi.org/10.1007/s10928-021-09794-5

 25、X. Wu, M. Chen and J. Li*, Constant infusion case of one compartment pharmacokinetic model with simultaneous first-order and Michaelis-Menten elimination: Analytical solution and drug exposure formula, Journal of Pharmacokinetics and Pharmacodynamics，2021, 48(4): 495-508. doi.org/10.1007/s10928-021-09740-5